 This City Wall was opened in June as part of Architecture Week.

-Commissioned by consulting engineer Martin Stockley to co-ordinate the production of a book about his involvement in Manchester's recent regeneration.
+Also this year, consulting engineer Martin Stockley commissioned me to co-ordinate the production of a book about his involvement in Manchester’s recent regeneration.

 The Reluctant Engineer and Other Manchester Stories, was published in March, which led to a commission to produce a book about the conversion of Carver’s Warehouse in Piccadilly Basin.